mgarcia01752/BareMetalRouterOS/doc/faq/index.md

 ### Simple Fixes

-This will remove the build-bmros directory, copy the meta-bare-metal-router directories to /poky and rebuild
+This will remove the build-bmros temporary directory, copy the tracked BMROS layer to `poky/layers/meta-bare-metal-router`, and rebuild.

 ```shell
 ./build-bmros -r|--remove-update-poky-meta-bare-metal-router-layer